razaulmustafa852/youtubegoes5g/README.md

 - Therefore, we carry out a massive 4G and 5G dataset collection campaign using a commercial 4G and 5G network, where we consider YouTube as baseline for video streaming to collect Channel Metrics and YouTube QoE logs with 1-second granularity.

 # Methodology
+We collected 4G and 5G dataset using various use cases:
+- Mobility - High
+- Pedestrian
+- Indoor - Static
+- Outdoor - Croweded, Terminals - Railway and Bus
+## YouTube IFRAME API
 - IFRAME data API to extract player information i.e., Stalls and Quality Shifts.
 The IFrame player API lets you embed a YouTube video player on web-based applications and control the player using JavaScript.
 We designed a custom web-based application and embedded the YouTube IFrame.
 Then, using Javascript, we define functions to save player events in MySQL database after every 1-second interval.
   - https://developers.google.com/youtube/iframe_api_reference
+## Android Application - Network Monitor
 - An Android application to collect channel level metrics e.g., CQI, RSRQ, RSRP, SNR, application download bitrate.
 It is a network monitor and drive test tool application for 5G/4G/3G/2G networks.
 It allows monitoring and logging of mobile network parameters without using specialized equipment.
 It provides 2G/3G/4G/5G serving and neighbors cells information measurement and save it in logfiles (text and kml format).
   - We used Gnetrack Pro - https://play.google.com/store/apps/details?id=com.gyokovsolutions.gnettrackproplus&hl=en&gl=US&pli=1

+# Dataset Description

+## Channel Level Metrics (CLM) Logs
+  - Each experiment generate 1-Channel log, whereas its corresponding YouTube QoE logs are saved in MySQL.
+  - For CLM, each file has name and the end of each file logs we inserted file name as "EID" as Experiment ID.
+This is unique EID given to each experiments, thus can be used to extract QoE of YouTube from other Tables.
+  - In CLM we provide, Timestamp,	Longitude,	Latitude,	CellID,	NetworkTech,	NetworkMode,	Level,	Qual,	SNR,	CQI,	LTERSSI,	DL_bitrate,	UL_bitrate,	Altitude,	Height,	State,	EVENT,	SecondCell_RSRP,	SecondCell_RSRQ,	SecondCell_SNR and EID at end - Which is same as file name.
+    - Detail of each features is available at - https://gyokovsolutions.com/manual-g-nettrack/
+## YouTube QoE Logs
+- YouTube QoE logs are of two types
+  - Events
+  - QoE
+- Events:
+  - For Events, we saved 6 events as: -1 – unstarted, 0 – ended, 1 – playing, 2 – paused, 3 – buffering, 5 – video cued
+- QoE:
+  - For QoE, we save player current state after every 1-second such as: Current Quality, Video Bytes Downloaded, Loaded Percentage, and Time

+--